 A shower soap dish or tub can be a space formed by ceramic, tile work, or metal wall mount style.

 Regarding toilet choice, available space should be the first consideration.
-A compact toilet requiring less room is advisable for small bathrooms.
+A compact toilet requiring less room is advisable for small bathroom layout.
 Additionally, consider how frequently you’ll be visiting the toilet.
 If your family is large, you’ll need a solid toilet that can withstand frequent usage.

 Water use is yet another crucial factor if water conservation is essential to you.
 In that case, a low-flow toilet with minimal water for each flush would be your best choice.